 Helping every cap badge in the British Army, we are proud to count many serving and retired soldiers amongst our loyal fundraisers.

 Army Dependants' Trust

-The Army Dependants’ Trust is a charity which provides discretionary cash grants to dependants of servicemen and servicewomen who die in service, from whatever cause.
-The Trust relieves any financial hardship for the member’s family/dependants in the immediate period following their loss.
+The Army Dependants’ Trust is a charity which provides discretionary cash awards to dependants of officers & soldiers who die in service, from whatever cause, on or off duty.
+For a small annual donation the Trust relieves financial hardship for the member’s family in the immediate period following their loss.